• Monday 8 September

 18:45 - 22:30

-The welcome dinner will take place at bambusnest, where we will be honoured to have [keynote] delivering an official speech.
+The welcome dinner will take place at bambusnest, where we will be honoured by an official speech from a representative of the Canton of Basel.

 • Tuesday 9 September